Karrinyup Shopping Centre: 2019–2021 redevelopment

-On 21 November 2019, a small portion of the fashion loop opened featuring H&M, Mecca and more, along with a six level Multi-Deck parking lot.
-In April 2020, renovations to BIG W were completed along with expanded parking in June.
+On 21 November 2019, a small portion of the fashion loop opened featuring H&M, Mecca and more, along with a six level multi-deck parking lot.
+In April 2020, renovations to Big W were completed along with expanded parking in June.

-On 8 June, 2021, it was announced that stage 1 of the redevelopment would open The Fresh Market featuring Coles, Aldi and others, along with the ground floor of The Loop.
+On 8 June 2021, it was announced that stage 1 of the redevelopment would open The Fresh Market featuring Coles, Aldi and others, along with the ground floor of The Loop.
 This would include such retailers as Cotton On Mega, JD Sports, Nike, Adidas, Rebel, JB Hi-Fi and many others.
-Stage 1 proceeded to open on 29 July, 2021, featuring an additional 60 stores.
+Stage 1 proceeded to open on 29 July 2021, featuring an additional 60 stores.

-Stage 2 opened 7 October, 2021 and included level of The Loop including such retailers as Zara, Sephora and Coco Republic, as well as The Cafe Terrace featuring over 15 restaurants.
+Stage 2 opened 7 October 2021 and included level of The Loop including such retailers as Zara, Sephora and Coco Republic, as well as The Cafe Terrace featuring over 15 restaurants.

 On 28 October, the final stage of the centre opened.
 It included a new outdoor dining precinct including a 10-screen Hoyts cinema complex, a Goodlife Health Clubs, Archie Brothers Cirque Electriq, Strike Bowling, Holey Moley Golf Club and over 20 restaurants.
 Similar to the opening of Stage 2, the centre hosted a "Play x Eat Festival" through its opening weekend, which also featured the opening of the first ever Lego store in Western Australia.

 Ownership

+The centre was owned originally owned by St Martins Properties, with leasing functions being carried out by Milner and Company.

 At the time the 1996 renovations were completed, the centre was owned by the Australian superannuation fund UniSuper, Schroders Property Fund and Schroders Private Property Syndicate, with leasing arrangements being handled by Richard Ellis.

-In April 2002, AMP Shopping Centre Trust purchased the outstanding 25% it did not already control in the centre from the Commonwealth Bank controlled investment vehicle, The Private Property Syndicate.
+In April 2002, AMP Shopping Centre Trust purchased the outstanding 25% it did not already control in the centre from Commonwealth Bank controlled investment vehicle, The Private Property Syndicate.
 The newly acquired stake combined with the holdings of the UniSuper and AMP Diversified Property Trust was vested in a new entity, the KSC Trust.

-In September 2012, Westfield Group and Westfield Retail Trust sold their one-third holding in the centre to UniSuper, providing the latter with 100% ownership.
+In September 2012, Westfield Group and Westfield Retail Trust sold their one-third holding in the centre to UniSuper, giving it 100% ownership.